Tips on Managing the Email Blizzard

 Auto-delete

-with filters many: It only takes a few seconds to delete a message while
+many with filter: It only takes a few seconds to delete a message while

-costing a full minute to make a filter to automatically delete a similar
+costing a full minute to make a filter to automatically delete similar messages

-it, if you’ve already decided not to buy Viagra online why not simply delete
+if you’ve already decided not to buy Viagra online why not simply delete every

-every message automatically with the word Viagra or
+message automatically with the word Viagra or “free iPod”—or at least divert

-titled “probably SPAM.”
-If your spam program cleans out most of these
+If your spam program cleans out most of these fine—only 25% of the

 §